JaneliaSciComp/ossi-website/README.md

         └── projects/
 ```

-### Edit the project file
+1. Copy `/src/project-template.md` and paste it into `/src/content/projects` (see key folders and files above).
+Rename the template with your project's title, e.g., `my-awesome-project.md`, with dashes connecting each word.

-1. Open your newly-created project file.
+2. Open your project file.
 At the top of the file are data sandwiched between triple-dashes (---).
-These data are used by the Static Site Generator to create the webpage for your project. **Follow the guidance in the table below to edit the data for your project.**
+These data are used by the Static Site Generator to create the webpage for your project.

-2. **The first item to edit is the `title`- this should match the name of your project file, without the dashes.** For example, if your project file is named `my-awesome-project.md`, your project title should be `my awesome project`.
+3. **Edit the `title`- this should match the name of your project file, without the dashes.** For example, if your project file is named `my-awesome-project.md`, your project title should be `my awesome project`.

-3. If you'd like to add an image for your project, follow the optional step [adding an image](#adding-an-image).
+### Edit a project

+At the top of the file are data sandwiched between triple-dashes (---).
+These data are used by the Static Site Generator to create the webpage for your project.

+Follow the guidance in the below table to edit your project's data and change the appearance of your project's associated webpage.

+You can also refer to `/src/project-template.md` for further guidance and examples for each data variable.

 **Notes:**